 James Cancer Network brings expert cancer care to more Ohioans

-The James Cancer Network was created to make it easier for patients to access the expertise of the country’s third-largest cancer hospital.
-Since 2014, it has grown to encompass seven affiliates across Ohio:
+The network was created to make it easier for patients to access the expertise of the country’s third-largest cancer hospital.
+Since 2014, it has grown to encompass eight affiliates across Ohio:

 - Dayton Physicians Hematology and Medical Oncology